fylein/fyle-interview-de-intern/README.md

 Under the `data` directory, you will find 20 `receipt` directories.
 Each directory has the following files:
 * An image file that corresponds to a receipt (e.g. `data/receipt1/recpu6in7u.jpeg`)
 * OCR output that was obtained by running the receipt through AWS Textract (e.g. `data/receipt1/ocr.json`).
 You can learn about this file's structure in this document by AWS ([link](https://docs.aws.amazon.com/textract/latest/dg/textract-dg.pdf)).
-* expected.json file that contains the receipt amount that should've been extracted
+* An `expected.json` file that contains the receipt amount that should've been extracted

 You'll need to fill in a stub function in extract.py called `extract_amount` that extracts the amount, given the receipt directory.
 You can choose to extract from the receipt or the ocr.json or combination of both.